The dashboard you need to track your agency’s financial performance

 - Income

-- Outgoings:
+- Overheads:

-- Staff costs
+- Non-delivery people costs

-- Other costs
+- Other expenses

-- Total outgoings
+- Total overheads

-- Net profit
+- Operating profit

 Then enter the month names for your financial year across the top row, and add a “Total” column header at the end.